Homosexuality and religion: Taoism

 There is no single official position on homosexuality in Taoism, as the term Taoism is used to describe a number of disparate religious traditions encompassing a variety of views.
 Although Taoist alchemy generally emphasized that ejaculation in heterosexual relationships represented a draining of the male's "life essence," this concept was not generally extended to non-heterosexual sex.

 In a similar way to Buddhism, Taoist schools sought throughout history to define what would be sexual misconduct.
 Broadly speaking, the precept against "sexual misconduct" in Taoism relates to extramarital sex.
 The term for a married couple (夫婦) usually in Chinese suggests a male with a female, though Taoist scripture itself does not explicitly say anything against same-sex relations.
 Many sorts of precepts mentioned in the Yunji Qiqian (雲笈七籤), The Mini Daoist Canon, does not explicitly say anything against same-gender relations as well.

 Homosexuality is not unknown in Taoist history, such as during the Tang dynasty when Taoist nuns exchanged love poems.
 As a sexual misconduct however would depend on what sect or school they were from as some traditions considered homosexuality to be misconduct and others did not mention it at all.
 There are also certain talismans recorded in different traditions that claim to "cure" a person of the "homosexual disease/desire".
 Attitudes about homosexuality within Taoism often reflect the values and sexual norms of broader Chinese society and what region of China the sect resided in (see Homosexuality in China).

 African Diasporic religions

 Candomblé

-Within Candomblé, a syncretic religion founds primarily found in Brazil, there is widespread (though not universal) support for gay rights, many members are LGBT, and have performed gay marriages.
+Within Candomblé, a syncretic religion found primarily in Brazil, there is widespread (though not universal) support for gay rights, many members are LGBT, and have performed gay marriages.
 In Candomblé, homosexuality is usually accepted and explained by the sex of one's orisha.
 Homosexuality would be more probable in a man with a female orisha, a woman with a male orisha, or any of them with an androgynous orisha (such as Olokun).

-Haitain Vodou
+Haitian Vodou

-Main article: Haitian Vodou and sexual orientationHomosexuality is religiously acceptable in Haitian Vodou.
+Homosexuality is religiously acceptable in Haitian Vodou.
 The lwa or loa (spirits) Erzulie Dantor and Erzulie Freda are often associated with and viewed as protectors of queer people.
 The lao Ghede Nibo is sometimes depicted as an effeminate drag queen and inspires those he inhabits to lascivious sexuality of all kinds.